JustEnoughLinuxOS/distribution/index.md

 Just Enough Linux Operating System (JELOS) is a simple Linux distribution for ARM based devices that specializes in handhelds.
 My goal is to build an operating system that has the features and capabilities that I need, and to have fun building it.

 ## Features
+* Supports the Anbernic RG552 handheld.
 * A 64bit Operating System.
-* Support for FAT32, ExFAT, and EXT4 file systems.
+* Supports FAT32, ExFAT, and EXT4 file systems.
 * Filesystem compatibility with Android

 ## Licenses